 Luckily it does get a little more exciting at the climax, when he finally teams up with a mysterious African-American ex-CIA inmate called The Admiral (Thalmus Rasulala, BLACULA, FRIDAY FOSTER; dubbed by Stack Pierce, TROUBLE MAN, VICE SQUAD) who has a bunch of stuff and seems to be allowed to do what he wants and is locked up on purpose to stay off the grid or something?
 I don’t know.
 Anyway, I’m glad at least Savoy gets a training montage – pullups, pushups, awkward shadowboxing and kicking, fashioning home-made keys – with appropriate synth/drum machine score and flashbacks to earlier in the movie.
 That’s the kind of thing I came here for.

-Here’s the incredible thing I didn’t realize until reading the movie afterwards: It was designed to be a Chuck Norris vehicle called ARCTIC HEAT.
+Here’s the incredible thing I didn’t realize until reading about the movie afterwards: It was designed to be a Chuck Norris vehicle called ARCTIC HEAT.
 But delays caused Chuck to back out, and his son took over.
 The elder Norris was 46 at the time and had already done LONE WOLF McQUADE, two MISSING IN ACTIONs, CODE OF SILENCE and INVASION USA, so I’m gonna go out on a limb and guess he wasn’t gonna be playing some dipshit college dude on an aimless trip with his bros getting drunk and doing stupid shit.
 But I hope he was.
 I want to see that movie.

 The movie Harlin ended up making is not an action star movie like Chuck would do, it’s more of a “Hey average Cold-War-era young person, imagine if something like this happened to you” fantasy like RED DAWN or GOTCHA!.
 To me that’s not as fun, but I guess maybe there are fewer of that subgenre, so it’s good that it exists.